F.a.q.s

 2nd Method

-You can contact us at (204) 541-0436 or at info@tobatax.com, and we can get authorization by ourselves by getting an authorization form signed by you.
+You can contact us at (204) 541-0436 or at info@tobatax.com, and we can obtain authorisation by ourselves by getting an authorisation form signed by you.

-Log into My Account(registration required) to view and print your notice of assessment or reassessment issued after February 9, 2015.
-For years prior to that, you’ll be able to see detailed summaries of your notice of assessment or reassessment.
+Log in to My Account(registration required) to view and print your notice of assessment or reassessment issued after February 9, 2015.
+For years before that, you’ll be able to see detailed summaries of your notice of assessment or reassessment.

 For an NOA or notice of reassessment issued by Revenu Québec, log into your My Account service (registration required) to view and print a copy (back to 2004).